kubernetes-sigs/cluster-api/docs/proposals/20190919-machinepool-api.md

   - **MinReadySeconds [optional]**
     - Type: `*int32`
     - Description: Minimum number of seconds for which a newly created machine should be ready.
-  - **ProviderIDs [optional]**
+  - **ProviderIDList [optional]**
     - Type: `[]string`
-    - Description: ProviderIDs contain a ProviderID for each machine instance that's currently managed by the infrastructure provider belonging to the machine pool.
+    - Description: ProviderIDList contain a ProviderID for each machine instance that's currently managed by the infrastructure provider belonging to the machine pool.

 ``` go